 Cross-country comparisons, using panel data regressions, provide additional evidence.
 While these regressions permit the comparison of labor markets across countries, they typically do not exploit a quasi-experimental framework such as the analyses presented above.
 However, they do serve to establish whether the relationship between the employment of younger and older workers is significant or not, and whether this association is negative or positive.
-A positive (negative) association would be evidence against (for) the trade-off between early retirement and the employment of young workers.
+A positive association would be evidence against the trade-off between early retirement and the employment of young workers, and vice versa.

-In summary, analyses of the impact of recent pension reforms in several countries on the effective retirement age of older workers and on the employment rate for younger workers arrive at the same conclusion: The employment rates of younger and older workers are positively correlated.
-In other words, there is no evidence of a trade-off between jobs for younger and jobs for older workers.
-In addition, there is no evidence that increasing the employment of older workers causes fewer jobs for younger workers, or vice versa.
+In summary, analyses of the impact of recent pension reforms in several countries on the effective retirement age of older workers and on the employment rate for younger workers typically arrive at the same conclusion: the employment rates of younger and older workers correlate positively.
+While some evidence exists that a higher pension age might cause an individual firm to postpone the hiring of younger workers, especially when employment protection for older workers is strong, the aggregate indicates no real evidence of a trade-off between jobs for younger and older workers.
+In addition, there is limited evidence that increasing the employment of older workers causes fewer jobs for younger workers, and vice versa.

 The impact of increased pension contributions

 While the early retirement of older workers does not lead to an increase in employment for younger workers, it does distort the returns for human capital accumulation and therefore leads to lower economic growth.
-Theoretically, early retirement shortens the working life and reduces the incentives to accumulate human capital.
+Theoretically, early retirement shortens people's working life and reduces the incentive to accumulate human capital.

 In addition, as life expectancies increase, early retirement may create a larger tax burden for future generations of workers.
-As contributions to the pension system are made over a shorter working life and consumed over a longer time spent in retirement, the lower retirement age may result in a lower level of benefit payments (assuming no increase in contributions from current workers).
+As contributions to the pension system are made over a shorter working life and consumed over a longer time spent in retirement, a lower retirement age may result in a lower level of benefit payments (assuming no increase in contributions from current workers).
 In order to maintain the level of retirement benefits, workers may be forced to make higher contributions or to take out private pension insurance.
-This, however, would lower consumption and possibly cause workers to increase their wage demands, which would, in turn, cause the employment of the young to decline.

 Limitations and gaps

 There are several gaps in the literature that additional research will need to fill.
-First, the best evidence we have is almost entirely for OECD countries.
-Although we have no theoretical reason to suspect that labor markets in developing countries show different patterns than those studied in the literature, a different degree of substitution between workers from different age cohorts might counteract the negative consequences of lowering the retirement age.
+First, the best evidence available is almost entirely for OECD countries.
+Although there is no theoretical reason to suspect that labor markets in developing countries show different patterns than those studied in the literature, a different degree of substitution between workers from different age cohorts might counteract the negative consequences of lowering the retirement age.

-Second, we have only limited knowledge of how employment rates of young and old workers react during economic transitions.
-We may suspect that human capital that was acquired before a transitional phase is worth less than after the transition, and that older workers acquired more of it than younger ones.
-Descriptions of the reallocation of employment during Eastern Europe’s transition from planned to market economies suggest that younger workers benefited from the transition .
-This development is probably the consequence of the depreciation of human capital that older workers acquired during the communist period that was less in demand during and after the transition.
+Second, there is only limited knowledge of how employment rates of young and older workers react during economic transitions.
+It may be that human capital acquired before a transitional phase is worth less than after transition, and that older workers acquire more of it than younger ones.
+Descriptions of the reallocation of employment during Eastern Europe's transitions from planned to market economies suggest that younger workers benefited from the transitions .
+This development is probably the consequence of the depreciation of human capital that older workers acquired during the communist period that was in less demand during and after transition.